hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 bind = SUPER, V, exec, cliphist list | wofi --dmenu | cliphist decode | wl-copy
 ```

-The binds mention above correspond to SUPER+V to access the clipboard history
+The binds above allow `SUPER + V` to be used to access the clipboard history.

-For further info, please refer to the repository mentioned above
+For further info, please refer to the repository mentioned above.

 ## clipman